 We had four days in Melbourne, just enough time to see the highlights, barely enough time to really get to know the city.
 Unfortunately, our traveling pace has picked up in the last month.
-Now that our date to return home is looming out in the not too far future, we have been feeling an urgency to see as much as possible.
+Now that our date to return home is looming out there in the near future, we have felt an urgency to see as much as possible.
 Yes, we are getting to a lot of places, but sometimes I wish we had just a little more time before it was time to leave.
 Melbourne was one of these places.
 Here is what we loved the most…

 The Coffee is Amazing